Last updated 6th July 2021.

 The COVID-19 Immunity Test provides an accurate calibrated measurement of the level of antibodies to the spike protein, and is therefore considered to be a good view of your immune response and status.
 In the testing that we have carried out with our laboratory partner, we have compared the result of the both the Roche N and S test tests on positive blood samples and see very good agreement so if you tested positive on our COVID-19 Home Total Antibody Test then you will very likely test positive on the COVID-19 Immunity Test.
 The difference between the two tests is that they are looking at different viral protein targets, and that the Immunity Test gives you a calibrated antibody titer that can be compared to other tests and the emerging WHO standard.

-In the period 14th Feb to 27th Feb 2021 Testing For All completed 253 Anti-SARS-CoV-2 (S) tests.
+In the period 12th Feb to 12th June 2021 Testing For All completed 3,016 quantitative Anti-SARS-CoV-2 (S) tests.
 The range of results is shown below:

 One of the primary use cases for this test is to check that your immune system has responded correctly to the vaccine and produced antibodies in the nominal range.
-Research indicates that between 2-10% of vaccinations routinely fail due to either the way the vaccine was manufactured and handled, or due to the host’s immune response.
+Research indicates that vaccination can fail due to either the way the vaccine was manufactured and handled, or due to the host’s immune response.
 Testing For All will continue to publish data on the immune response created by the different vaccines available in the UK.

 The two main vaccines available in the UK: Pfizer/BioNTech and AstraZeneca, both aim to create IgG antibodies to the spike protein of this coronavirus.
 The level of antibodies created by your body following the vaccine is measured using this test.
 The primary way the effectiveness of a vaccine is assessed is through its “efficacy.”
 This can be explained by imagining that 100 people are ill with COVID.
 “90% efficacy” means if only they’d had the vaccine, on average only 10 would have got ill.
 Vaccine efficacy is the relative reduction in the risk: whatever your risk was before, it is reduced by 90% if you get vaccinated.
 There is a lot of confusion about this number: it does not mean there is a 10% chance of getting Covid-19 if vaccinated – that chance will be massively lower than 10%.
 Researchers estimate efficacy by comparing numbers of new cases in vaccinated and unvaccinated people through a randomised trial.
 In addition, public health bodies around the world are monitoring “real-world” efficacy by monitoring those that have been vaccinated.